Close Menu

 The SSA looks at Crohn’s disease under the rubric of inflammatory bowel disease.
 The SSA’s introduction to the listing states:

 Inflammatory bowel disease includes, but is not limited to, Crohn’s disease and ulcerative colitis.
-These conditions share many lab and imaging findings, as well as similar treatment regimens.
+These conditions share many lab and imaging findings, as well as similar treatments.
 Remissions and exacerbations of variable duration are the hallmark of IBD.

 Crohn’s disease may involve the entire alimentary tract from the mouth to the anus.
 Obstruction, stenosis, fistulization, perineal involvement, and extraintestinal symptoms are common.
 Crohn’s disease is rarely curable and it may be a problem throughout your life, even after surgical resection.
 In contrast, ulcerative colitis only affects the colon.
 The inflammatory process may be limited to the rectum, extend to include any contiguous segment or involve the entire colon.
 Ulcerative colitis may be cured by total colectomy.